 - Holistic programmes encouraging improved health and wellbeing outcome

-- Temporary or portable structures such as table tennis equipment
+- Temporary or portable structures such as table tennis and fitness equipment

-- A variety of team sports and activities and fun tournaments including volleyball
+- A variety of team sports and activities as well as fun tournaments including cricket

 - Outdoor pursuits including orienteering and martial arts activities

 - Triathlon challenges for all the family and all abilities

 - Instructor led safe walking, jogging and running trails

 - New informal social clubs and activities for all ages

 - Outdoor games to engage the whole family in intergenerational fun physical activity

 Full details on the Active People, Active Park programme will be available on this website shortly.
 For now please take a look at the sections below to get a taste of what is on offer.